RascalSoftware/RAT-Docs/source/tutorial/customModels.rst

         oxide_SLD = 3.41e-6
         oxSLD = (oxide_hydration * bulk_out[contrast]) + ((1 - oxide_hydration) * oxide_SLD)

-To work out the thickness of the lipid layers, we use literature values for the head and tails volumes, and divide these by the APM (parameter 4 in our list):
+To work out the thickness of the lipid layers, we use literature values for the head and tails volumes, and divide these by the APM (the fourth input parameter in ``params``):

 .. tab-set-code::
     .. code-block:: Matlab